DoumanAsh/I_am_Hero_However_I_Received_Half_of_The_World_From_Demon_King_and_Turned_Traitor-/src/chapter_1.md

 However for me 'such' is not the end of it.

 [Princess, you could at least fall in love with me.
-How much do you think I worked for you royalty?
+How much do you think I worked for you, the royalty?
 Also, Priest, aren't you my childhood friend?
 Why are you going out with Magician?
 Considering how hard I worked, normally you'd have some affection for me, don't you think?]